Value Stocks: The Cornerstone of a Strong Portfolio

 How low can Lowe’s go?
 Apparently, around $60 a share.
-Since hitting it’s 52-week low in March, Lowe’s has been marching upward as steadily as any stock out there.
+Since hitting it’s 52-week low in March of 202, Lowe’s has been marching upward as steadily as any stock out there.
 And it’s still selling at a discount.
 Lowe’s has an attractive P/B ratio well below the industry standard, meaning it’s poised to continue on its upward trajectory.

 Anyone looking for value stocks needs look no further than one of the fathers of value investing, Warren Buffett.
 The CEO and founder of Berkshire Hathaway knows a good value when he sees it.
 And the same can be said for the multinational conglomerate holding company he helms.

 Not long ago, Berkshire made an unexpected announcement that triggered interest.
 It used to be that Berkshire wouldn’t pay more than a 20% premium above book value per share.
 That made it almost impossible for the firm to buy back shares.
 But the company got rid of that self-imposed rule.
 Now when the company believes that its shares are trading below their intrinsic value – even when they are more than 1.2 times book value – the company can buy back shares.
 And the company has since bought back a record number of shares.
 All of this makes a strong case for Berkshire as a very strong value stock.